The Golden Circle

 Þingvellir which is often spelled Thingvellir and sometimes even misspelled Pingvellir is not only a place of great geothermal wonderment but also one of Iceland’s most historic locations.
 It is where the Icelandic parliament was founded in the year 930, making it one of the first democratic parliaments in the world and a location where Viking gathered to settle arguments and fight amongst themselves.
 It is where stunning waterfalls plunge down lava cliffs and where the continental plates drift apart in a stunning matter clearly visible to the naked eye.

 This place is truly unique and the reasons you should visit are endless.
 Walking in Almannagjá við Lava Rocks closing in on both sides is a feeling you will never forget and seeing Lögberg e.
 Lawrock where men used to stand tall above the crowd and recite their cases and verdicts.
 There are crystal clear waters and lakes including Peningsgjá e.
 Money Pond, Drekkingarhylur e.
-Drowning Pond and the famous Silfra fissure where you can go snorkeling or diving in between the continental plates.
+Drowning Pond and the famous Silfra fissure where you can go on guided tours snorkeling or diving in between the continental plates.

 Thingvellir’s history is something you will want to get to know and learn.
 This place is truly one of the rocks in Icelandic culture and for many a true totem of the Icelandic nation.
 It is where many of the biggest decisions have been made and where some of Iceland’s most significant events took place, something that still today is taught all through the school system in Iceland.
 Thingvellir is a place you will not want to miss out on!